pascal-fb-martin/houseportal/README.md

 #### Capture API

+The capture API allows a client to access live I/O input and output data from a service.
+The data types available are typically different from service to service.
+This API is meant for debugging and troubleshooting.
+Typical examples of I/O data available are NMEA messages from a GPS receiver and messages sent to a DCC booster.

 The capture log feature is separate from the other logs because it is not subject to consolidation and storage: there is no log file.

 The application must include the client header file: